liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.3.53 (2023//) =
+* Allow file upload for custom fields for events/locations and memberships too.
+This allows uploads per event that don't clutter the wp media anymore

 = 2.3.52 (2023/02/16) =
 * Don't escape the event name too much
 * Don't include trashed events in some searches